winfsp/winfsp/README.md

 In order to build WinFsp you will need the following:

-* Windows 10
 * Visual Studio 2015
 * Windows Driver Kit (WDK) 10
 * [Wix toolset](http://wixtoolset.org)

+In order to fully build WinFsp (including the installer) you must use `tools\build.bat`.
+By default it builds a Release build, but you can choose either the Debug or Release configuration by using the syntax:

+    tools\build.bat CONFIGURATION

 If you build the driver yourself it will not be signed and Windows will refuse to load it unless you enable "testsigning".
-You can enable "testsigning" using the command `bcdedit.exe -set testsigning`.
+You can enable "testsigning" using the command `bcdedit.exe -set testsigning on`.
 For more information see this [document](http://www.secfs.net/winfsp/develop/debug/).

-WinFsp is designed to run on Vista and above.
-It has been tested on the following platforms so far:
+WinFsp is designed to run on Windows 7 and above.
+It has been tested on the following platforms:

 * Windows 7 Enterprise
 * Windows 8 Pro
+* Windows Server 2012
 * Windows 10 Pro
-* Windows Server 2012
 * Windows Server 2016

 ## How to Help